- TOP CITIES

 4. Multidrug resistant tuberculosis (MDR TB)

-5. Extensively drug resistant tuberculosis (XDR TB)
+5. Extensively drug-resistant tuberculosis (XDR TB)

-This is a rare type of tuberculosis in which the bacteria is resistant to more than two drugs used to treat TB.
 In addition to isoniazid and rifampin, people suffering from XDR TB are resistant to fluoroquinolones (an antibacterial medicine) and at least one of three injectable second-line drugs used to treat bacteria.

 Risk Factors Of Tuberculosis